timosalm/tap-sales-workshop/workshop/workshop/content/exercises/app-accelerators.md

-**Hi 👋! my name is Cody and I am the developer of the emoji inclusion app**
+**Hi 👋! my name is Julien and I am the developer of the emoji inclusion app**

 So, the Platform team has deployed and pre-configured TAP for me and gave me Developer access.